urban-1/PFS/README.md

 Compile python from scratch, install in a local development environment and create a python virtual environment on top, that has no system dependencies.

-_Why?:_ Because I couldn't find a complete tutorial or anything similar and I do need a way to easily build the same environment on multiple hosts (different distros).

 **DO NEVER RUN THIS AS ROOT** (see disclaimer - except if you know what you are doing... ie. install at `/usr/local` and remove sources...)